phamdinhha/end-to-end-qna/README.md

 In this example I choose BERT-multililgual-cased.
 The model was fine-tunned for Question and Answer task with the SQUAD 2.0 data set.
 All the fine-tunning process was done on google colab, so no heavy-duty server was required to try on BERT, but of course, I only can fine-tune a basic model and the valuation score was not good.
 ## Api
-The api was written by Python3:
+The api was written in Python3 with the help of Flask :D:

 - Takes a question as the query input
 - Use the question to retrive the most related paragraph from document trunks